saurav7007/OpenSpecimen/generate_SRcode/README.md

 ## Overview

 generate_SRcode is a Python script that automatically generates Specimen Requirement (SR) codes for a given CSV file of specimen requirements.

-The generated codes help in uniquely identifying specimens within different events of a collection protocol.
+A folder containing SRs from multiple collection protocols is provided as an input and a output folder is created with auto-generated SRs files for each collection protocol.

 Additionally, the script auto-population of parent SR codes based on specimen hierarchy.